How to Write the Penn State Supplemental Essays 2019-2020

 If you hold formal leadership roles, this is definitely a great place to discuss them.
 However, don’t just list off and briefly describe your titles.
 Instead, describe what your leadership role involves.
-If you’re president of a club, describe a “day in your life”—use vivid language to bring your responsibilities and skills to life.
-If you’re on student council, pick a particular debate or initiative and use a detailed depiction of that situation to exemplify the leadership and collaboration skills that you’ve developed.
+If you’re the president of a club, you could describe a “day in your life”—use vivid language to bring your responsibilities and skills to life.
+If you’re on student council, pick a particular initiative and use a detailed depiction of that situation to exemplify the leadership and collaboration skills that you’ve developed.

 If there are no obvious formal leadership roles for you to cite, or if you’ve already discussed them in your Common App essay or other supplemental responses, then you should think outside the box.

 - A depiction of how you’ve worked with peers on group projects.

 - A leadership role you’ve taken on in your family.

 - An instance when you took charge in extreme situations (getting lost on a hike, for example).